-- c.
-Whenever new substances, processes, procedures, or equipment is introduced into the workplace and represents a new hazard - d.
+- 7. Provision of training and instruction as follows: - a.
+To all new employees - b.
+To all employees given new job assignments for which training has not previously been received - c.
+Whenever new substances, processes, procedures, or equipment are introduced into the workplace and represent a new hazard - d.
 Whenever the district is made aware of a new or previously unrecognized hazard - e.
-To supervisors, to familiarize them with the safety and health hazards to which employees under their immediate direction and control may be exposed
+To supervisors, to familiarize them with the safety and health hazards to which employees under their immediate direction and control may be exposed - 8.
+A written workplace violence prevention plan developed and implemented in accordance with Labor Code 6401.9 (Labor Code 6401.7)